Skip to main content

 In Workout Report, you will find detailed information about how effectively you exercised and how the activity affects your body.

-Effort Zones are individual values that indicate what your heart rate should be for a more effective workout.
+Heart Rate Zones are individual values that indicate what your heart rate should be for a more effective workout.
 The zone boundaries change each day based on your morning resting heart rate and the maximum METs you can accumulate today.
 The more time you spend in Zone 5, the more intense the workout.

 Workout METs